I was stuck.

 And I will no longer pretend this isn’t happening or that it is okay.

-But here’s where I was stuck for several weeks.
-I felt guilty.
-That’s right.
-You could call me Natalie Guilty Hoffman.
-I’ve spent my life feeling that I’m a bad person because I just can’t make everyone around me happy enough.
+But for several weeks after that I felt guilty.
+I felt guilty because of my brain’s programming.
+I’ve spent my life believing that I’m a bad person if I can’t make everyone around me happy enough.
+I’ve been a people-pleaser.

 Here’s the pattern in my life, and tell me if it sounds familiar?

-- I point it out.
 “Hey, you cheated.
 Stop it.”
 “Hey, that’s not true.
 You’re lying.
 Stop it.”
 “Hey, you just took that from another person.
 That’s stealing.
 Stop it.”
 “Hey, stop blaming me for what you did.
 Take responsibility.”
 “Hey, you just hit me.
 That’s mean.
 Stop it.”
-Seems reasonable, right?

 So here I was – really, really, REALLY wanting to just be done with this weird, controlling family dynamic where you never know where you stand – but I felt guilty about walking away from those relationships.
 Keeping the peace and maintaining relationships – even destructive ones – has been woven into the fabric of my life from a very young age.
 To walk away felt so wrong.
 But every time I considered it, I felt such a sense of relief as well.